 The default when a connection is established between two nodes, is to immediately connect all other visible nodes as well.
 This way, there is always a fully connected network.
-If there are nodes with different cookies, this method can be inappropriate and the command-line flag -connect_all false must be set, see the erl(1) manual page in ERTS.
+If there are nodes with different cookies, this method can be inappropriate (since it may not be feasible to configure different cookies for all possible nodes) and the command-line flag -connect_all false must be set, see the erl(1) manual page in ERTS.

-The magic cookie of the local node is retrieved by calling erlang:get_cookie().
+The magic cookie of the local node can be retrieved by calling erlang:get_cookie().

-6.13.8 Distribution BIFs
+6.13.9 Distribution BIFs